Harshal-Malviya/AutoEDA/README.md

 ## Export Report

-You can export the report as a PDF by clicking on the "Download PDF" at the right corner of the report or you can also export the report as an HTML file:
+You can export the report as a PDF by clicking on the `Download PDF` at the right corner of the report or you can also export the report as an HTML file:

 ```python
 a.save_html("report.html")